Vatsal728/Digital-MenuCard/README.md

 # Digital-MenuCard
-This is a digital menu card for restaurants to order food using QR code from table
+This is a digital menu card for restaurants to order food using QR code from table using HTML,CSS and JS.